 The NYCHA Tax Credit transaction required the establishment and funding of several project reserves and guaranties in order to ensure timely completion of rehabilitation, which has in fact proceeded on time and within budget.
-As of October 31, 2019, the unamortized guarantee fee was \$12,556,000 and the Corporation has designated this amount for the financial guaranty reserve (see Note 18: "Contingencies").
-The likelihood that HDC has to pay out under this guaranty decreases with the passage of time.
+As of October 31, 2021, the unamortized guarantee fee was \$9,356,000 and the Corporation has designated \$9,356,000 for the financial guaranty reserve (see Note 19: "Contingencies").
+The likelihood that HDC must pay out under this guaranty decreases with the passage of time.
 HDC will recognize the guaranty fee on a straight-line basis over the covered period, which is 15 years.